wp-plugins/blocky/readme.txt

 3. Blocky! in action

 == Changelog ==
+= 1.0.2 =
+* Fixing bug that would return errors if there were no content sections and `WP_DEBUG` is turned on.
 = 1.0.1 =
 * Fixing bug where meta box wouldn't close in certain situations = 1.0 =